The Fortitude Fund was formed to stimulate the growth of entrepreneurial companies in Northeast Indiana. That starts with you.

 Woo Hoo!
 It’s a yes!

 Not now.
-We want you to refine your idea, perhaps make it a bit more defined, stay connected to the Farnsworth Fund community, and apply again.
+We want you to refine your idea, perhaps make it a bit more defined, stay connected to the Fortitude Fund community, and apply again.

 Try something else.
 We are concerned this project may not be legal or ethical.
 It’s a no for this particular project.